Wu-Tang Clan: 1992–96: Enter the Wu-Tang (36 Chambers) and solo albums

-Wu-Tang Clan became known in 1993 following the release of the independent single "Protect Ya Neck", which helped gain the group a sizable underground following.
+Following their 1993 independent single "Protect Ya Neck", Wu Tang Clan began to gain a sizable underground following.
 Though there was some difficulty in finding a record label that would sign the Wu-Tang Clan while still allowing each member to record solo albums with other labels, Loud/RCA finally agreed, releasing their debut album, Enter the Wu-Tang (36 Chambers), in November 1993.
 The album loosely adopted a Shaolin vs. Wu-Tang theme, dividing the album into Shaolin and Wu-Tang sections.
 The album received critical acclaim, and to date is regarded as one of the greatest hip hop albums of all time.
 The success of their debut album established the group as a creative and influential force in the 1990s, allowing individual members to negotiate solo contracts.
 RZA spoke on the Wu-Tang Clan's unorthodox business model:

 We reinvented the way hip hop was structured, and what I mean is, you have a group signed to a label, yet the infrastructure of our deal was like anyone else's [...]
 We still could negotiate with any label we wanted, like Meth went with Def Jam, Rae stayed with Loud, Ghost went with Sony, GZA went with Geffen Records, feel me? [...]
 And all these labels still put "Razor Sharp Records" on the credits [...]
 Wu Tang was a financial movement.
 So what do you wanna diversify...? [...]
 Your assets?